Kokileswarar temple, TiruKozhambam

 Important Notice

-Due to a few incidents of theft in the past, the temple is closed before 6:00 PM.
-Therefore, it is advisable to contact the temple in advance and plan a visit during the morning hours.
+Due to a few theft incidents in the past, the temple is usually closed before 6:00 PM.
+Visitors are therefore advised to contact the temple in advance and, if possible, plan their visit during the morning hours to ensure a smooth darshan.

 Historical Significance